Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Method

 \subsection{Artist: Identity-Preserving Rendering}

-The Artist is a single model, Flux-Kontext, trained to render photorealistic multi-human images conditioned on the Architect's layout $\mathcal{L}$, text prompt $p$, and reference images $\{I_{\text{ref}}\}$.
-While Kontext excels at single-identity preservation, it systematically fails in multi-human scenarios.
+Using the Architect's boxes, we construct the canvas layout $\mathcal{L}$ (details in Appendix~\ref{app:inference_canvas}).
+The Artist is a single model, Flux-Kontext, trained to render photorealistic multi-human images conditioned on $\mathcal{L}$, text prompt $p$, and reference images $\{I_{\text{ref}}\}$.
+While Kontext excels at single-identity preservation, it largely fails in multi-human scenarios.
 It merges faces into similar identities and swaps reference identities across spatial locations.
-In many cases, Kontext is not able to retain more than one input identity, as clear in Table~\ref{tab:multihuman_recent}.
+In many cases, it is not able to retain more than one input identity, as clear in Table~\ref{tab:multihuman_recent}.
 These failures reflect an implicit bias from pre-training on predominantly single-subject data.
-To fix this issue, we employ reinforcement learning rather than supervised fine-tuning because: (1) RL enables direct optimization of non-differentiable objectives (spatial accuracy, identity matching, face diversity) via off-the-shelf detectors, and (2) supervised approaches would require large-scale annotations pairing reference identities with correct spatial locations.
+To fix this issue, we employ reinforcement learning rather than supervised fine-tuning as: (1) RL enables direct optimization of non-differentiable objectives (e.g. count, identity matching) via off-the-shelf detectors, and (2) supervised approaches would require large-scale annotations pairing reference identities with correct spatial locations.
 We can bypass this by using the data we curated, as discussed in Section~\ref{sec:data_curation}.
-Hence, RL allows us to explicitly \textbf{correct} the model's multi-human behavior without expensive annotation efforts.
+Hence, RL allows us to explicitly \textbf{correct} the model's multi-human behavior without expensive annotations.